geaxgx/openvino_blazepose/README.md

 Running Google Mediapipe body pose tracking models on OpenVINO.

+The solution utilizes a two-step detector-tracker pipeline.
+A detector first locates the person/pose region-of-interest (ROI) within the frame.
+The tracker then predicts the pose landmarks within the ROI using the ROI-cropped frame as input.
+Note that the detector is invoked only as needed, i.e., for the very first frame and when the tracker could no longer identify body pose presence in the previous frame.
+For other frames the pipeline simply derives the ROI from the previous frame’s pose landmarks.

 For DepthAI version, please visit : [depthai_blazepose](https://github.com/geaxgx/depthai_blazepose)

 ![Demo](img/taichi.gif)
 ## Install

-You just need to have OpenVINO installed on your computer and to clone/download this repository.
+You need OpenVINO, OpenCV, open3d (for 3d visualization). installed on your computer and to clone/download this repository.

 Note that the models were generated using OpenVINO 2021.2.